rehierl/abstract-properties/06-generic-properties/1-0-generic-properties.md

 to represent a unique characteristic of some sort.

-Note - Imagine that the property declared is some color that is intended to to be used to "mark" all the nodes within the property's scope.
+Note - Imagine that the property declared is some color that is intended to to be used to "mark" all of the nodes within the property's scope.

 In contrary to sectioning nodes and sections, each defining node may declare one or more properties.
-However, each property is still assocated with one and only one defining node.
+However, each property is still associated with one and only one defining node.
 Because of that, **a one-to-many relationship (1:n)** exists between the defining nodes and the properties they declare.

 Once the defining node of a property has been reached (by an implementation), the properties it declares are understood to apply to the defining node, and by default to **all-of** those nodes that are subsequent to it.
-Because of that, the **scope** of a property contains all the nodes that are subsequent to its defining node (i.e. `[d,*]`), in regards to the underlying node order.
+Because of that, the **scope** of a property contains all of the nodes that are subsequent to its defining node (i.e. `[d,*]`), in regards to the underlying node order.
+Based on that, a property can be said to be **shared across all of the nodes** in its scope.

 * `d(p) := d`
-* `scope(d), s(d), s(p) := [d,*]`
+* `scope(p), s(p) := [d,*]`

-Any of the nodes that are presequent to the defining node `d` of a property may themselves be defining nodes such that the defining node `d` is within the scopes of these nodes and therefore within the scopes of the properties they declare.
+Any of the nodes that are presequent to the defining node `d` of a property may themselves be defining nodes such that the defining node `d` is within the scopes of these properties.
 Based on that, the defining nodes that are presequent to the defining node `d`, including the defining node `d` itself (i.e. `[*,d]`) are understood to form the **context** of the defining node `d` and all of the properties it declares.

 Due to the above **a scope is forwards oriented**.
 That is, a property can be said to emanate from its defining node and to be propagated to all the nodes